strimzi/strimzi-kafka-oauth/README.md

 ###### Group extraction

 When using custom authorization (by installing a custom authorizer) you may want to take user's group membership into account when making the authorization decisions.
 One way is to obtain and inspect a parsed JWT token from `io.strimzi.kafka.oauth.server.OAuthKafkaPrincipal` object available through `AuthorizableRequestContext` passed to your `authorize()` method.
+This gives you full access to token claims.

-Another way is to configure group extraction at authentication time, and get groups as a set of principals from `OAuthKafkaPrincipal` object.
+Another way is to configure group extraction at authentication time, and get groups as a set of group names from `OAuthKafkaPrincipal` object.
+If your custom authorizer only needs group information from the token, and that information is present in the token in the form where you can use a JSONPath query to extract it, then you may prefer to avoid extracting this information from the token yourself as part of each call to `authorize()` method, and rather use the one already extracted during authentication.

 There are two configuration parameters for configuring group extraction:

 - `oauth.groups.claim` (e.g.: `$.roles.client-roles.kafka`)